Lawrytime/SARS-CoV-2_ML/README.md

 ##

 Through visualizations, it was deduced that:

-•	United state was the moost affected country.
+ •	United state was the most affected country.

 ### **USA**